shin-hyuk/yoda/YODA_ARCHITECTURE.md

 ### **Benefits of Backend Tool Architecture**

 - **🔧 Composable Microservices:** Any goal-oriented tool can use any backend capability
-- **🎯 Separation of Concerns:** Business logic separate from infrastructure logic
+- **🎯 Separation of Concerns:** User-facing business logic separate from infrastructure logic
 - **♻️ Reusability:** Backend tools shared across all business domains
 - **🧪 Testability:** Each infrastructure capability independently testable
 - **📈 Scalability:** Backend tools can be scaled independently based on usage